 To scale up the local effort, Strandliners CIC has launched a Community Action Team programme, with support from the United Nations Climate & Oceans, to train volunteers as citizen scientists and team-lead volunteers in their local communities to join the fight.

-Due to the ongoing and heightened risks from COVID-19, all Strandliners outdoor events and physical gatherings have been cancelled until further notice.
 Please make sure you have signed up for our regular e-letters so we can keep you updated.
 Sign up here.